Licensed Professional Counselor Intern

 Supervisor: Laurie Bloomquist, PhD, LPC

-I'm a human and a therapist showing up in the most genuine way possible, to help you transform yourself more fully to who you want to be.
+I'm a human and a therapist showing up in the most genuine way possible.
+Former clients feel free to reach out, not accepting new clients.

 511 SW 10th Ave